 The Wiarton Marina and dock offer the opportunity to see a wide variety of sailing vessels.

-The local tourist association has a visitor center located in the old train station just a short distance from the shoreline of Colpoys Bay.
+The local tourist association has a visitor centre located in the old train station just a short distance from the shoreline of Colpoys Bay.

 It is time to move on to the next stage of your trip and travel the Bruce Peninsula, Hold your Breath!
-There are move incredible views on the horizon!
+There are more incredible views on the horizon!

 Getting to the Bruce Peninsula is a relatively easy driving trip.
 Here are driving directions from three regions to the peninsula.